 WILDLIFE CONSERVATION CORPS (WCC)

-assist in the following Division activities: operation of deer, turkey, beaver and otter check stations; spring and fall trout stocking programs; operations at the Rockport Pheasant Farm; fishing instruction and visitor services at the Pequest facility; upkeep of five shooting ranges located in Wildlife Management Areas; and various activities with the Endangered and Nongame Species Program.
+Volunteers assist in the following Division activities: Hunter Education, operation of turkey, beaver and otter check stations; spring, fall and winter trout stocking programs; fishing instruction at the Pequest facility; upkeep of hunter training ranges located in Wildlife Management Areas; and various activities with the Endangered and Nongame Species Program.

 Volunteers also participate in the Endangered and Nongame Programís Speakerís Bureau, presenting slide presentations on endangered and non-game species management.

 Anyone 18 years of age and older is welcome to join the Division of Fish and Wildlife as a volunteer.
 If interested, complete and submit the application form below, or e-mail questions

 WCC Application Form (pdf, 789kb)